The role of HR with regard to California’s overtime payment laws is to meet the following broad objectives:

 - Has more than 50 percent of his or her earnings representing commissions.

-- Is covered by wage orders 4 or 7.
+- Is covered by Wage Orders 4 or 7.

 California Law on Alternative Workweeks

 A fundamental principle of FLSA overtime law is that each workweek must stand on its own.
-(Exceptions exist for police, firefighters, hospital and nursing home employees.)
+(Exceptions exist for police, firefighters, and hospital and nursing home employees.)
 Under the FLSA a workweek is generally defined as seven consecutive 24-hour days.
 Typically, employers require their employees to work five consecutive days of eight hours each (with meal breaks).
 See, Workweek.

 However, some industries require 24/7 manufacturing or customer service.
 Also, some employees desire greater flexibility than provided by this model.
 Again, California has been a leader in developing laws to address both sets of needs.

 Alternative workweeks and workdays provide an opportunity for employers to fine-tune their defined work schedules.
 Alternative work schedules should be grounded primarily in the needs of the job being done and in the desires of the workers; the opportunity to avoid paying overtime should not be the goal, but rather a possible ancillary benefit to the employer.
+See, Alternative Workweeks: What are the rules for alternative workweek schedules in California?

 - The alternative workweek may not require more than 10 hours of work per day.